jimbateson/jamesbateson.co.uk/src/resume.md

 metaTitle: James Bateson / Résumé
 metaDesc: The résumé of James Bateson.
 A Front End Designer from Manchester.
 socialImage: /images/social-share-default.jpg
-bannerSummary: Passionate, hard-working, reliable and keen to learn.
+bannerSummary: Accessibility specialst that's passionate, hard-working, reliable and keen to learn.
 I have a passion for making products as accessible to as many people as possibly and improving culture to do that.
 ---
 ## Professional Experience